Submissions

 3. academic institution;

-4. e-mail address, that will be published in the article;
+4. email address, which will be published in the article;

-5. a short abstract (less than 150 words), English and in the article language
+5. an abstract of no more than 150 words, in English and in the language of the article;

-6. keywords (four to six), both in English and in the article language
+6. four to six keywords, in English and in the language of the article.

-2. The length of the contribution should not exceed 70,000 characters (10,000 words), including keywords, abstract, spaces and footnotes.
+2. The length of the contribution should not exceed 70,000 characters, including keywords, abstract, spaces and footnotes.
+Some sections may be shorter.
 The texts must be divided into paragraphs with Arabic numerals and subtitles.

 3. In order to emphasize text, only italics should be used.
-Never use bold, underline or small caps.
+Never use bold or underline.
 Non-standard elements (tables, figures) should be uploaded also separately.

 4. Quotations occurring within another quotation should be indicated using a different mark from the one that defines the text and contains the quote, according to the article language custom.
 Quoted material more than three lines long should be displayed as an indented blockquote (without quotation marks).
 Words in languages different from that used in the main text should be written in italics, without quotation marks.